humaila0/MLOPS-PROJECT/README.md

 ### 3. Push to Amazon ECR

-Tag and push your image to ECR using AWS CLI as per AWS documentation.
+Tag and push your image using AWS CLI as per [AWS documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html).

 ### 4. Deploy to AWS Lambda